rrweb-io/rrweb/guide.md

 - An element with the class name `.rr-ignore` will not record its input events.
 - `input[type="password"]` will be ignored as default.
 - Mask options to mask the content in input elements.
+- A text of elements with the class name `.rr-mask` and its children will be masked.

 #### Checkout